astropy/astropy/docs/stats/lombscargle.rst

            ylabel='False Alarm Probability');

-The ``"simple"`` method is not particularly accurate, because it relies on dubious reasoning about independent frequencies within the periodogram.
+The ``"naive"`` method is not particularly accurate, because it relies on dubious reasoning about independent frequencies within the periodogram.
 The ``"baluev"`` method and the associated ``"davies"`` bound provide a useful estimate in the alias-free case (i.e. when the survey window does